 Applying Stats to The Real World

-Think about it; just one bad review can negatively affect the way potential customers perceive your business.
-And in the digital age that is a surefire blow to your finances.
+Think about it; just one bad review can negatively affect how potential customers perceive your business.
+And in the digital age, that is a surefire blow to your finances.
 But it’s not all bad news for business owners.